mahendrabairagi/ASU_Hackathon/ROBOMAKER_INSTRUCTIONS.md

 1. Select the Architecture of the robot.
   1. Select the ARM64 architecture for the Sparkfun Robot

 1. Under AWS IoT Greengrass group defaults, select a Create new to create a new AWS IoT Greengrass group for the robot.
-Optionally, you can select an existing AWS IoT Greengrass group.
-Each robot must have its own AWS IoT Greengrass group.
+    *Optionally, you can select an existing AWS IoT Greengrass group.
+Each robot must have its own AWS IoT Greengrass group.*

     1. If you use an existing AWS IoT Greengrass group, it must have an IAM role associated with it.
 To create the role, see Create deployment role.

-1. Optionally, modify the Greengrass prefix.
-This string is prepended to AWS IoT Greengrass objects created on your behalf.

 1. Select a IAM role to assign to the AWS IoT Greengrass group created for the robot.
 It grants permissions for AWS IoT Greengrass to access your robot application in Amazon S3 and read update status from AWS RoboMaker.

 1. Choose Create.
 ![Create Robot](instructions/create-robot.png)

-1. In the Download your Core device page, choose Download to download and store your robot's security resources.
+1. In the **Download your Core device** page, choose **Download** to download and store your robot's security resources.

 ![Download robot certificates](instructions/download-robot-certs.png)